lunamidori5/Midori-AI-Website/content/_index.md

 ## Key Areas of Focus:

+## PixelArch OS:

+We are actively developing PixelArch OS, a lightweight and flexible operating system built on Arch Linux.
+PixelArch OS is specifically designed for Docker environments, enabling seamless and efficient deployment of AI systems.
+Our goal is to provide a platform that optimizes performance and enables easier management of AI workloads within Docker containers.

 ## Cluster based AI:

 We are actively working on developing cluster based AI training, and use.
 This involves utilizing multiple machines or nodes to work together on a single AI task, distributing the computational load and significantly improving the training and inference speed.
 By leveraging cluster-based AI, we can tackle larger datasets, train more complex models, and achieve better results.

 ## Assistance for AI setup:

-We offer comprehensive support for setting up programs like [LocalAI](https://github.com/mudler/LocalAI) and [AnythingLLM](https://github.com/Mintplex-Labs/anything-llm).
-These programs provide user-friendly interfaces and tools to easily set up and manage AI models on local machines.
-Our support includes documentation, tutorials, troubleshooting assistance, and a community discord where users can share their experiences and seek help from our team.
+We provide comprehensive support and resources for setting up popular AI tools and frameworks, such as [LocalAI](https://github.com/mudler/LocalAI), [AnythingLLM](https://github.com/Mintplex-Labs/anything-llm), and [Big-AGI](https://github.com/enricoros/big-AGI).
+Our goal is to empower users of all levels to easily deploy and manage AI models on their local machines.

 ## AI Development: